pen-lang/pen/doc/src/guides/building-an-executable.md

 }
 ```

-The `main.pen` file contains a hello world program.
+The `main.pen` file contains a program that outputs text, "Hello, world!" in a terminal.
 And the `pen.json` configuration file defines a package type of `application` and its dependencies.
 In this example, it has only one of the `Os` standard package.

 ## Building a package